djeada/Numerical-Methods/notes/7_ordinary_differential_equations/runge_kutta.md

 $$k_4 = \Delta t \cdot f(t + \Delta t, u + k_3),$$
 $$u(t + \Delta t) = u(t) + \frac{1}{6}(k_1 + 2k_2 + 2k_3 + k_4),$$

-where the weights of $k_1, k_2, k_3, k_4$ (1/6, 1/3, 1/3, 1/6) are chosen so that the error term is $O(\Delta t^5)$, which means the local truncation error at each step is proportional to the fifth power of the step size, and the global truncation error (after $N$ steps) is proportional to the fourth power of the step size.
+In this method, the weights of $k_1, k_2, k_3, k_4$ (1/6, 1/3, 1/3, 1/6) are chosen such that the error term is $O(\Delta t^5)$, indicating that the local truncation error at each step is proportional to the fifth power of the step size, and the global truncation error (after $N$ steps) is proportional to the fourth power of the step size.

 ## Algorithm Steps

-1. Initiate with the initial condition $u(t_0) = u_0$.
+1. Begin with the initial condition $u(t_0) = u_0$.
-2. At each step, calculate $k_1, k_2, k_3, k_4$ as stated above.
+2. For each step, compute $k_1, k_2, k_3, k_4$ as indicated above.
 3. Update $u(t + \Delta t) = u(t) + \frac{1}{6}(k_1 + 2k_2 + 2k_3 + k_4)$.
-4. Repeat steps 2-3 for a specified number of iterations or until the solution approximation becomes satisfactory.
+4. Repeat steps 2 and 3 until a specified number of iterations is reached or the solution approximation is satisfactory.

 ## Example